Euler systems and relative Satake isomorphism: Abstract

 \section{Abstract}

-We explain how the tame norm relation in Euler systems is a formal consequence of the unramified Plancherel formula in the relative Langlands program and a mild refinement of the generalized Cartan decomposition.
-This uniformly recovers many of the known Euler systems and produces a new split anticyclotomic Euler system in a case studied by Cornut.
+We explain how the unramified Plancherel formula in the relative Langlands program gives a natural way of constructing test vectors which satisfy the tame norm relations of an Euler system.
+This uniformly recovers many of the known Euler systems, and in the twisted Friedberg--Jacquet setting, we produce a new split anticyclotomic Euler system.